 The only survivors

-87 years after the dome was completed the Cataclysm destroyed most of the world outside of the city.
+87 years after construction on the dome was done the Cataclysm destroyed most of the world outside of the city.
 The world outside burned in infernal flame and became an irradiated, toxic wasteland over the course of one cataclysmic hour.
-As far as the inhabitants of Fusion City knows, Fusion City is the only city to have survived the Cataclysm.
-Since Fusion City had no shadow plants to weaken the Veil and channel shadow energy, the city was safe from the destruction.
+As far as the citizens know, Fusion City is the only megacity to have survived the Cataclysm.
+Since Fusion City had no shadow plants to weaken the Veil and channel shadow energy into it, the city was largely safe from the destruction and protected from most of it by the massive dome and perimeter wall.
 In the weeks following the Cataclysm, the government sent out several expeditions to determine the fate of other megacities, but they have found nothing but blasted ruins.

 The modern day Fusion City is a metropolis of staggering proportions and house around a hundred million people on its two habitable levels.
 The subterranean level hold the fusion power plants, massive atmosphere processors, sewage and hydroponics plants to support the vast population.

 The dome is a controlled environment with massive atmospheric processors that purify the air and make it breathable.
 Despite this, the vast amount of smog generated by the city's tens of thousands of industries mean that while the air is clean, the vision distance isn't long before it all gets consumed in a perpetual smog.

 Fusion City was not built from scratch but instead expanded from the original metropolis of D'jatlha in the Morvátian Peninsula.
 It was planned, designed and built to house 30 districts, each meant to fulfill a specific purpose.

 With how the city has developed since its construction, three distinct zones of districts have taken shape.
 You have the Perimeter districts in the outskirts that are generally of lower class and maintenance, the Downtown districts near the center that are high class and affluent, with the rest of the districts ending up somewhere inbetween the two.